-Winterization, the process of removing all water from your lines and equipment, is an essential part of properly maintaining your lawn sprinkler system.
-Failing to do this correctly each year will eventually result in broken or cracked pipes, valves, pumps, sprinklers, fittings and costly repairs.
+Sprinkler winterization is the process of removing all water from your lines and equipment to ensure frozen water in the system doesn’t cause any damage in the winter months.
+Winterization is an essential part of properly maintaining your lawn sprinklers.
+Failing to winterize each year can result in broken or cracked pipes, valve damage, backflow preventer damage, and broken sprinkler heads and fittings.

 Winter Ground Freezing

-You might think that because your sprinkler system is underground it is immune to freezing, but here in Kansas where the ground can freeze for months on end, it isn’t the case.
+You might think that because your sprinkler system is underground it is immune to freezing, but in locations where the ground can freeze for months on end, that isn’t the case.
 Frost in the soil will go deeper and deeper the longer temperatures stay below freezing.

 Winterizing Your Sprinkler System